AnotherJohnH/picoX7/README.md

    - Tune EGS simulation
    - Rate scaling
    - Portamento and glissando
-   - Optimise to squeeze in more voices
+   - Optimise to squeeze in more voices (?)

 Limitations...
    - DAC implementation is quite different to the original.
 Dynamic range might be reduced?
-   - Hitachi 6303 (~MC6803) CPU controller and firmware is not being emulated or fully simulated
+   - Hitachi 6303 (~MC6803) CPU controller and firmware are not being emulated or fully simulated
    - [8 voices](https://github.com/AnotherJohnH/picoX7/wiki/Software-Blog#16th-july-2023) (not 16!) - Running on two arm cores at ~85% CPU usage
    - 4 voices are on the left channel and 4 on the right ... stereo output needs to mixed to mono externally